core-wg/href/draft-ietf-core-href.md

 environments with severe limitations on processing power, code size, and memory size.

+[^status]

-The present revision -10 of this draft contains an experimental addition that allows representing user information (`https://alice@chains.example`) in the URI authority component.
+[^status]: The present revision -12 of this draft adds a registry that
-This feature lacks test vectors and implementation experience at the time of writing and requires discussion.
+    is intended to provide full coverage for representing a URI scheme (and certain text strings used in their place) as negative integers.

 --- middle